oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 This lab also uses exactly the same security configuration so users jack, jill and joe are provided, with password password, and user jack is an admin as before.

-I'm also assuming that you'll remember how to stop and start the Main class (though of course for **this** lab you'll be using the com.oracle.labs.helidon.stockmanager.MAIN class, not the storefront version) so you won't be reminded on that.
+I'm also assuming that you'll remember how to stop and start the Main class (though of course for **this** lab you'll be using the com.oracle.labs.helidon.stockmanager.Main class, not the storefront version) so you won't be reminded on that.

 ---

 **Before you start**
-Please makes sure that for now you have **stopped** the storefront application.
+Please make sure that for now you have **stopped** the storefront application.

 ---